 Figure 3 shows the experimental wake measurements using black circles, for all available downstream distances.
-The CFD results, shown using red \times symbols, are almost identical to the experimental measurements, highlighting the quality of the LES simulations.
-The predictions of the double Gaussian model are shown in blue solid lines.
+The CFD results, shown using red $\times$ symbols, are almost identical to the experimental measurements, highlighting the quality of the LES simulations.
+The predictions of the double-Gaussian model are shown in solid blue lines.